kjc6167/My_Site/README.md

-# MySite is for my DIGIT 100 course at PSU.
+# MySite is for my online portfolio and basic information about me
+.